A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents

-DeepSeek-R1\cite{guo2025deepseek} is the first work to introduce reasoning capabilities in large language models without any supervised finetuning and human feedback.
-The authors argue that only reasoning-oriented group relative policy optimization(GRPO)~\cite{GRPO} can improve reasoning capabilities of LLM models and enable the model to exercise chain-of-thought for solving complex reasoning and mathematical problems.
+Reasoning-oriented reinforcement learning offers a way to train compact systems to selectively spend computation on hard domain questions, rather than increasing parameters indiscriminately.
+DeepSeek-R1\cite{guo2025deepseek} is the first influential work on introducing reasoning capabilities in LLMs without any supervised finetuning and human feedback.
+The authors argue that reasoning-oriented group relative policy optimization(GRPO)~\cite{GRPO} can improve reasoning capabilities of LLM models and enable the model to exercise chain-of-thought for solving complex reasoning and mathematical problems.
 Unlike the prominent proximal policy optimization (PPO)\cite{ppo_paper} scheme, where the critic model is almost comparable in size to the policy model, the DeepSeek-R1 model adopts GRPO\cite{GRPO} to align the language model.
 Without any value model, the algorithm formulates multiple possible solutions for a given prompt, and each solution is evaluated using a rule-based reward model.
 The reward of a response consists of two components: the first is an accuracy reward that takes the correctness of the response into account; the second reward component is the format reward, which evaluates whether the model is able to follow a predefined thinking process.
 For each query $q$, the GRPO\cite{GRPO} generates a bunch of sample responses ${O_1, O_2, O_3,..., O_g}$ from the previous policy model $\pi_{\theta_{old}}$ and the policy function $\pi_{\theta}$ is optimized by maximizing the following objective function:

 where